-Collins Big Cat resources are used in EYFS and KS1, in order to support every child on their reading journey to develop a strong phonic knowledge and a love of reading.
+Little Wandle resources are used in EYFS and KS1, in order to support every child on their reading journey to develop a strong phonic knowledge and a love of reading.
 As they progress through each phonic phase, children will become fluent readers through high-quality fiction and non-fiction banded books.
-Each fully decodable book is expertly aligned to each child's Letters and Sounds journey to ensure all pupils in EYFS and KS1 move from decoding words to reading fluently and for pleasure.
+Each fully decodable book is expertly aligned to each child's phonetic journey to ensure all pupils in EYFS and KS1 move from decoding words to reading fluently and for pleasure.
 Each pupil's reading journey is tracked to ensure systematic progression for each pupil by their class teacher.